kkauder/eic.github.io/_about/howto.md

 page needs to be rendered into HTML and can be used to define its behavior in menus and other contructs referencing it.

-#### Dropdown Menus
-The dropdown menus in the navigation bar are populated automatically based on the content of respective folders (called "collections" in the Jekyll framework).
-This site's design uses the following conventions:
-* each folder contains a collection of Markdown-formatted ("MD") files
-* in general each file will be mapped to an entry in the dropdown menu
-* **each MD file is expected to be equipped with the "front matter" section**, which could look like the excerpt below.
-The "weight" atribute defines the position of the item in the respective dropdown menu, the "level" attribute determines whether it's included at all in the menu (it happens if the level is 0) or it's parsed into other pages (for level > 0).
+All files are expected to be in the Markdown (MD) format, and **each MD file is to be equipped with the "front matter" section**, which could look like the excerpt below.
+The "level" attribute determines whether it's included at all in the menu (it happens if the level is 0) or it's parsed into other pages (for level > 0).
 ```
 ---
 title: My Cool Software